jeff-zucker/solid-file-client/docs/api.md

 <a name="SolidFileClient"></a>

 ## SolidFileClient ⇐ <code>SolidApi</code>
-Class for working with the solid API
+Class for working with files on Solid Pods

 **Kind**: global class
 **Extends**: <code>SolidApi</code>